Preserving Semantics in Textual Adversarial Attacks: Method

 \subsection{Semantics-Preserving-Encoder}

 The core idea of our encoder lies in supervised training.
-We took advantage of the existing pre-labeled datasets and utilized them in the training data to tackle the problem with opposite words appearing in the same context.
+We took advantage of existing prelabeled datasets and utilized them in the training data to tackle the problem with opposite words appearing in the same context.
 As a result, the words that are the most discriminative for the given label will be close to each other in the vector space.
-Thus, the sentences mentioned above \textit{'This movie is so good'} and \textit{'This movie is so bad'} should never be close to each other in the vector space, because their semantics label will be exactly opposite.
-We have combined multiple classifiers trained on different annotated datasets, which allows us to have a diverse set of different sentence vectors.
+Thus, sentences like \textit{'This movie is so good'} and \textit{'This movie is so bad'} should never be close to each other in the vector space, because their semantics label will be exactly opposite.

+We have combined $N$ classifiers trained on different annotated datasets, allowing us to have a diverse set of different sentence vectors.
 The sentence vectors will differ because each classifier produces its vector according to the task on which it was trained.
 Therefore, the diversity of classifiers implies a diverse set of sentence vectors.
 Moreover, by combining several sentence embeddings from different classifiers, we can create a robust classifier that can produce a high-quality embedding for a broad range of topics.

 From a sentence $S$, an attack will generate a candidate adversarial example $S^*$.
-We denote the $N$ supervised classifiers by $C_1, C_2, \ldots, C_N$.
+We denote the $N$ supervised classifiers by $C_1$, $C_2$, \ldots, $C_N$.
 For simplicity, we consider these classifiers to be functions whose outputs are the sentence embeddings extracted from the classifier when applied to a sentence.
 Formally, for all $k$, $C_k(S) = \boldsymbol{e}_k \in \mathbb{R}^p$ where $p$ is the embedding dimension.
 The complete embedding of a sentence is obtained by averaging the output of the classifiers into a single embedding vector.
+Average helps to reduce noise and improve the overall accuracy of a model by smoothing out the influence of any individual data points that may be outliers or contain errors.